Request Request Appointment Patient

 Smiling man under oral conscious dental sedation in dental chair

-If you experience mild to severe dental phobia, then oral conscious sedation may be able to help those feelings go away.
-Your dentist will prescribe a pill for you to take about an hour before your visit so that by the time you sit in the treatment chair, you’ll be completely physically and mentally relaxed.
-You’ll still be awake the entire time, but time will fly by very fast and you’ll likely have very little memory of your appointment afterward.
+If you experience mild to severe dental phobia, oral conscious sedation may be able to help those feelings go away.
+Your dentist will prescribe a pill for you to take about an hour before your visit so that by the time you sit in the treatment chair, you will be completely relaxed.
+You will still be awake, but time will fly by very fast, and you will likely have very little memory of your appointment afterward.
 Because of the strength of this method, we require that you have a friend or family member drive you to and from the dental office the day of your treatment.

 Nitrous Oxide Sedation Dentistry